-- 41. Throughout these CCAA proceedings and as mentioned at every extension, EGR has continued to operate its business in accordance with the Protocol (as defined in my December Affidavit (Exhibit "B")) and while complying with COVID-19 legal requirements and best practices. - 42.
+- 21. Throughout these CCAA proceedings and as mentioned at every extension hearing, EGR has continued to operate its business in accordance with the Protocol (as defined in my Last Two Affidavits) and while complying with COVID-19 legal requirements and best practices. - 22.
 As noted above, this is not an operational restructuring.
-There are no material changes or developments under this rubric since my December Affidavit filed in support of the last motion for extension (Exhibit "B").
-EGR's day-to-day business remains the same, in the normal course. - 43.
-I understand that the details and figures regarding EGR's business since the latest Monitor's report will be set out in the Monitor's eighth report (the "Eighth Report"), to be filed and served separately. - 44.
-I believe EGR will be able to support its operations, the Tax Litigation, the herein proceeding and the Protocol for the duration of the extension sought, as I understand will more fully appear from the Eighth Report. - 45.
-However, I believe substantial progress needs to be made in the shortest order on the matters discussed.
+There are no material changes or developments under this rubric since my Last Two Affidavits.
+EGR's day-to-day business remains the same, and it is operating in the normal course.

+- 23. I understand that the details and figures regarding EGR's business since the latest Monitor's report will be set out in the Monitor's ninth report (the "Ninth Report"), to be filed and served separately. - 24.
+I believe EGR will be able to support its operations, the Tax Litigation, the herein proceeding and the Protocol for the duration of the extension sought, as I understand will more fully appear from the Ninth Report.